wacncontent/CustomizeTool/output/articles/active-directory/active-directory-saas-successfactors-tutorial.md

 In order to enable Azure AD users to log into SuccessFactors, they must be provisioned into SuccessFactors.
 In the case of SuccessFactors, provisioning is a manual task.

-To get users created in SuccessFactors, you need to contact the SuccessFactors’ support team.
+To get users created in SuccessFactors, you need to contact the SuccessFactors' support team.

 ##Assigning users